VR-Rathod/Code-Note/pages/Introduction.md

 	-
 	- [[C]]: A procedural language known for efficiency and low-level memory access, commonly used in system programming.
 	-
-	- [[C++]] :- An extension of C that adds object-oriented features, often used in system/software development and game programming.
+	- [[C++]] :- An extension of C that adds object-oriented features, often used in system/software development and game programming(unreal Engine).
+	-
+	- [[C#]] :- A modern, object-oriented language built for simplicity, used in web, desktop, and game development (especially with .NET and Unity).
 	-
 	- [[Ruby]] :- Known for its elegant syntax, it's popular for web applications, particularly with the Ruby on Rails framework.
 	-